kashaeva-dev/BooksParser/README.md

 You can download science fiction books by specifying the range of pages with science fiction books.
 There are 701 pages and about 25 books per page.
-Books will be saved in the 'books' folder, books' covers in the 'images' folder.
+Books will be saved in the `books` folder, books' covers in the `images` folder.
 You can specify the destination folder for these folders with the `--dest_folder` argument.
 A json file with books' info will be saved in the destination folder too.
-`tululu_books` is the destination folder by default.
+By default `tululu_books` is the destination folder.
 You can also skip downloading of books' images or texts with `--skip_imgs` or `--skip_txt` flags.
-In the console, you will see the names and authors of the downloaded books.",
+In the console, you will see the names and authors of the downloaded books.

 ## Installation
 Clone the repository: